rz4/MinoTauro/README.md

 While the final goal of this project is to build a framework which will allow DL systems to have access to their code during runtime, this coding paradigm also shows promise at accelerating the development of new differential models while promoting formalized abstraction with predicate type checking.
 A common trend in current DL packages is an abundance of opaque object-oriented abstraction with packages such as Keras.
 This only reduces transparency to the already black-box nature of neural network (NN) systems, and makes interpretability and reproducibility of models more difficult.

 In order to better understand DL models and allow for quick iterative design over novel or esoteric architectures, programmers require access to an environment which allows low-level definition of computational graphs and provides methods to quickly access network components for debugging and analysis, while still providing gpu-acceleration.
-I believe that the added expressibility of Lisp in combination with PyTorch's functional API allows for this type of programming paradigm, and provides DL researchers an extendable framework which cannot be matched by the restrictive set of abstractions allowed in contemporary NN packages.
+The added expressibility of Lisp in combination with PyTorch's functional API allows for this type of programming paradigm, and provides DL researchers an extendable framework which cannot be matched by the restrictive set of abstractions allowed in contemporary NN packages.

 ## Features

-### Pytorch Models as S-Expressions
+### Computational Graphs as S-Expressions
 Defining models using S-Expressions allows for functional design, quick iterative refactoring, and manipulation of model code using macros.
-Here is a short example of defining a single layer feed forward neural network using MinoTauro's tools and then training a generated model on dummy data.
+Here is a short example of defining a single layer feed forward neural network using MinoTauro and then training a generated model on dummy data.

 ```hy